yuqiii-wang/KnowledgeNotes/math/finance/quant/risks.md

 A stress test is an analysis or simulation designed to determine the ability of a given financial instrument or financial institution to deal with an economic crisis.

 Gov plans for scenarios such as sudden drops of employment rate, interest rate rises, etc.

-### Bank Stress Test

-A bank stress test is a simulation based on an examination of the balance sheet of that institution.

-## Value-at-Risk (VaR)

-For a given portfolio, time horizon, and probability $p$, the $p$ VaR can be defined informally as the maximum possible loss during that time after excluding all worse outcomes whose combined probability is at most $p$.
-This assumes mark-to-market pricing, and no trading in the portfolio.

-## Profit-at-Risk (PaR)

-For example, if the confidence interval for evaluating the PaR is 95%, there is a 5% probability that due to changing commodity volumes and prices, the profit outcome for a specific period (e.g. December next year) will fall short of the expected profit result by more than the PaR value.

-## Tail Risk

-Tail risk is the financial risk of an asset or portfolio of assets moving more than three standard deviations (likelihood of happening $1-P(\mu-3\sigma \le X \le \mu + 3\sigma)\approx 1-99.7\%=0.3\%$) from its current price, above the risk of a normal distribution.

-It is used to refer the risk associated with an event (black swan) that is extremely unlikely to happen.

 ## Short-Term Interbank Exchange Rate as A Risk Indicator